Interior Eigensolver Based on Rational Filter with Composite rule: Numerical experiment

 \subsection{Composite rule without subspace iteration}

 This experiment aims to show that with large $k_2$, the composite rule will converge without subspace iteration, and the GMRES iteration number does not increase dramatically when $k_2$ increases.
-Such an observation means the strategy doubling $k_2$ each time in \cref{alg:composite2} would be affordable compared to the case with optimal $k_2$.
-Throughout this section, we reuse matrix pencils in \cref{subsec:comparesimplecomposite}.
-We perform three algorithms in this section: the simple rule with $k = 8$, the composite rule with $k_1 = 8$ and various choices of fixed $k_2$ (\cref{alg:composite}), and \cref{alg:composite2} with $k_1 = 8$.
-Also, various choices of $n_\mathrm{col}$s are explored.
+Such an observation means the strategy doubling $k_2$ each time in \cref{alg: composite2} would be affordable compared to the case with optimal $k_2$.
+Throughout this section, we reuse matrix pencils in \hyperref[subsec: comparesimplecomposite]{section~\ref*{subsec: comparesimplecomposite}}.
+We perform three algorithms in this section: the simple rule with $k = 8$, the composite rule with $k_1 = 8$, and various choices of fixed $k_2$ (\cref{alg: composite}), and \cref{alg: composite2} with $k_1 = 8$.
+Also, various choices of the numbers of columns are explored.